 Banners hailing Sidhu, Imran Khan as 'real heroes' of Kartarpur project surfaces in Amritsar

-Several hoardings that surfaced here across the holy city, describing Congress leader Navjot Singh Sidhu and Pakistan Prime Minister Imran Khan as "real heroes" for turning the Kartarpur Corridor project into a reality, were brought down hurriedly on Wednesday by some unknown persons and municipal workers.
-The hoardings, which surfaced on Tuesday, credited the cricketer-turned-politicians for making the project, giving Sikh devotees easy access to the Kartarpur Sahib Gurdwara across the border in Pakistan, a reality.
+Several hoardings which had surfaced here across the holy city, hailing Congress leader Navjot Singh Sidhu and Pakistan Prime Minister Imran Khan as "real heroes" for turning the Kartarpur Corridor project into a reality, were on Wednesday brought down hurriedly by some unknown persons and municipal workers.
+The hoardings, which surfaced on Tuesday, credited the cricketer-turned-politicians for making the project, giving Sikh devotees an easy access to the Kartarpur Sahib Gurdwara across the border in Pakistan, a reality.

-On November 9, Prime Minister Narendra Modi will inaugurate the Kartarpur Corridor at Dera Baba Nanak.
-The hoardings, hailing Sidhu and Khan as real heroes of the corridor project, had been put up in the city by former cricketer's staunch supporter and municipal Councillor Harpal Singh Verka, whose picture too adorned the hoardings.
+Prime Minister Narendra Modi will inaugurate the Kartarpur Corridor at Dera Baba Nanak on November 9.
+The hoardings, hailing Sidhu and Khan as "real heroes" of the corridor project, had been put up in the city by former cricketer's staunch supporter and municipal Councillor Harpal Singh Verka, whose picture too adorned the hoardings.

+He said Sidhu was the first Indian politician who received the invitation from Imran Khan two days ago to attend the corridor's opening ceremony.
+Expressing happiness over the opening of corridor, Navjot Kaur said, “It hardly matters to whom credit should be given for the opening of corridor.
+But only thing matters that the corridor is opened now for the devotees and Kartarpur sahib gurdwara is now accessible to them."

-Sidhu had drawn the flak for hugging Pakistan's army chief during his Islamabad visit last year.
-Sidhu, however, had defended his act of hugging Gen Qamar Javed Bajwa at the swearing-in ceremony of the Pakistan prime minister as his emotional response on learning that Sikh pilgrims may now be allowed to visit the Kartarpur shrine across the border.
+Navjot Singh Sidhu had drawn the flak for hugging Pakistan's army chief during his Islamabad visit last year.
+Sidhu, however, had defended his act of hugging Gen Qamar Javed Bajwa at the swearing-in ceremony of the Pakistan prime minister, saying it was his "emotional response" on learning that Sikh pilgrims may now be allowed to visit the Kartarpur shrine across the border.

-Sidhu was slammed by the opposition Bharatiya Janata Party and the Akali Dal in Punjab and was criticized even by Punjab Chief Minister Amarinder Singh for hugging Bajwa at Imran Khan's swearing-in ceremony.
-On November 9, Prime Minister Narendra Modi will inaugurate the Kartarpur Corridor at Dera Baba Nanak.
+Sidhu was slammed by the opposition Bharatiya Janata Party and the Akali Dal in Punjab, and was criticised even by Punjab Chief Minister Amarinder Singh for hugging Bajwa at Imran Khan's swearing-in ceremony.
+PTI JMS SUN VSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)